 A key feature of the R language is that many operations are vectorized, meaning that you can carry out the same operation on each element of a vector in a single operation.
-Try v > 3+v > 3v and you will see that R understands what to do in each case.
+Try and you will see that R understands what to do in each case.